last updated June 2019

+Finding balance seems to be such a challenge today whether you work for the church or not.
 Balance between church/work and family.
-Balance between experienced and new members on committees, different gifts, different ethnic backgrounds, men and women, older, younger, and middle-aged.
+Balance between experienced and new members on committees.
+Balance among different gifts, different ethnic backgrounds, men and women, older, younger, and middle-aged.
 Balance of music styles in worship.
 Balance of chores and leisure time.
 Questions of balance seem to be everywhere.

 by Elizabeth Vale

 With homeschooling, writing, church planting, and life in general, how do you find peace in the chaos?

 These types of questions flooded my mind because when we started our home church and ministry directives, nothing else in our already busy schedule went away.
 We still had four kids who all had different activities.
 We still worked long hours at our day-to-day jobs.
 We still homeschooled our children.
 My husband still attended graduate school.

 Our schedule didn’t change, but our call did.